California Criminal Law

 Infractions are less serious crimes, generally punishable by fines.
 Individuals charged with these offenses don’t have a right to court-appointed counsel or a right to a jury trial as a misdemeanor of felony defendants.

 A crime that is more serious than an infraction but less serious than a felony is a misdemeanor.
-A misdemeanor can be punishable by jail time, but those who are convicted are taken to a city or county jail or a detention facility.
+A misdemeanor can be punishable by jail time, but those convicted are taken to a city or county jail or detention facility.
 However, a misdemeanor can also be punishable by a fine and probation.

 Depending on the detail surrounding the incident and the history of the accused, you may face more substantial charges than someone charged with a first offense of breaking California criminal laws.